Question(s) For Expert Witness

 Current design standards were not cited in my report because they are not applicable.
 Design standards apply to new construction or reconstruction projects.
 For the posted 45 mph speed limit, current standards require even more sight distance than the 1965 policy.

 The methodologies used to perform the accident reconstruction in this case are indicated in my report.
 Specifically, three different analyses were performed: (1) Conservation of Momentum analysis; (2) Conservation of Energy analysis; (3) simulation using SMAC algorithm (simulation model of automobile collisions).
-All of these methods are accepted techniques used in the fields of engineering and accident reconstruction, and all of them have been validated using staged collisions.
+All of these methods are accepted techniques used in the fields of automotive engineering and accident reconstruction, and all of them have been validated using staged collisions.

 The expert is a professional engineer certified in accident reconstruction.